K-PaaS/application-platform-guide-eng/install/service/pinpoint.md

 ##  <div id='3'> 3.
 Sample Web App Interworking Pinpoint Interworking

-This Sample Web App is distributed on an open cloud platform and Pinpoint's service can be used with Provision and Bind.
+This Sample Web App is deployed on an open cloud platform and Pinpoint's service can be used with Provision and Bind.

 ### <div id='3.1'> 3.1.
 Pinpoint Service Broker Registration